snakypex/SkyReels-V2_Improvements/README.md

   --offload
 ```

-Easy install instructions for those using Runpod like me:
+Easy install instructions for those like me using Runpod for H100 and multi-gpu:
 ```
 #create once on new pod
 export HF_HOME=/workspace/